Marley’s Barbecue – Albuquerque, New Mexico

 28 August 2014: There’s yet another way to enjoy brisket at Marley’s and that’s in the form of a chopped brisket sandwich.
 When the menu reads “chopped” it’s not “chopped” as in the Carolina style “hack” job done to pork.
 In this case, the brisket is cut into very small cubes.
 If anything, the brisket seems even more tender prepared in this fashion and a caramelization not as apparent on sliced brisket is readily discernible with the chopped brisket.
 This sandwich is served with onions and pickles.

-28 August 2014: The newest (as of August 28th) way in which Marley’s showcases its brisket is in tacos.
+28 August 2014: No longer on the menu, but perhaps they should be considering the recent taco craze, is brisket tacos.
 An order of brisket tacos yields three beauteous tacos made on housemade corn tortillas.
 The tacos are engorged with chopped brisket and a pico de gallo.
 The corn tortillas are quite good and are formidable enough to hold up against the moistness and volume of the brisket and pico.
 The brisket is moist, tender and smoky.
 Alas, the pico de gallo (tomatoes and green peppers) is rather insipid, lacking any heat.
 Fortunately the barbecue sauce has just a tad of heat to lend.

 3 August 2014: Although beef may be king in Texas, Marley’s pork spare ribs are no jesters.
 While the menu describes them as “fall-off-the-bone tender,” they have just a bit of “give” on them as you pull them off the bone.
 That’s the way it should be.
 Far too often, fall-off-the-bone denotes overdone.
 The ribs are tender and juicy with the spice and seasonings rub more pronounced (you’ll discern a bit more sweetness) than on the other meats.
 None of the meats needed sauce to make them palatable, but Marley’s sauce is good for dipping bread into.
 It’s sweet, vinegary and has a pleasing bite.